Forest Bathing: Nature’s Powerful Medicine Against Stress, Anxiety, and Burnout

-Shamanic insight, wisdom, and practice have likely been the most significant influence in ensuring that a desperate civil engineer and entrepreneur found a meaningful and happy life after experiencing burnout and nearly losing his life in 2003.
-Before the burnout, I believed I had discovered the key to a happy and healthy life, but this clearly turned out to be a major misconception.
-Today, I am indescribably grateful for the event that would forever transform my life.
+Shamanic insight, wisdom, and practice have likely been the most significant force behind how a desperate civil engineer and entrepreneur – after experiencing burnout and nearly losing his life in 2003 – found their way back to a meaningful, holistic, and joyful life.
+Before the breakdown, I was convinced I had found the key to health and happiness, but in retrospect, I understood this was an illusion.
+Today, I am deeply grateful for the life crisis that pushed me onto a path that would change everything.

-Shamanism is not a new-age invention from American counter-culture, and the shaman is much more than just a healer in ecstasy.
-Shamanism has been practiced across all continents for as long as humans have existed, with the oldest evidence of shamanic practice dating back 70,000 years (ref.
-1)
+Shamanism is neither a modern neo-religious construction nor a New Age phenomenon.
+And the shaman is far more than a healer in trance.
+Shamanic traditions have existed on all continents as long as humans themselves have been here, and the oldest known traces of shamanic practice are over 70,000 years old (ref.
+1).

 Facts About Shamanism

-In Yggdrasil Shamanic School, the shaman’s ethics are rooted in the path of the heart, where one practices their art based on a value system filled with respect, compassion, love, empathy, integrity, honesty, forgiveness, gratitude, and tolerance.
+At the Yggdrasil shamanic school, the shaman walks the path of the heart, where the foundation for all practice lies in values such as respect, compassion, love, empathy, integrity, honesty, forgiveness, gratitude, and tolerance.

 «According to my experience, absolutely everyone can learn shamanism»